 While the digitalisation of society holds great opportunities and the potential for huge efficiency gains, there will also be new risks and challenges associated with this development.
 Along with the attention given to the (shared) roll-out, interoperability, spectrum availability and 5G business models (and in addition to acceptability questions), concerns relating to security, robustness, privacy and integrity of the digital ecosystem have grown in recent years, and will likely continue to require the attention of regulators and policy makers.
-Universal service obligations must make sure that everyone has the ability and capacity to participate in the
+Making sure that everyone has the ability and capacity to participate in the digital society, i.e. bridging the digital divide and providing functional and equivalent access for those with disabilities will be of equal